Back to Events

 ADVIS is grateful and excited to offer our member schools access to the ISACS 2024-25 Parents Series presented by ISACS (Independent Schools Association of the Central States), an association that serves more than 240 member schools in thirteen states.

 The Parents Series -- consisting of six one-hour webinars led by experts in the fields of education, parenting, and child development -- is designed to strengthen partnerships with parents in support of essential school/home relationships.
+View the brochure here.
+The full schedule with session descriptions are below.

 Wednesday, September 25, 2024